pypa/pypa.io/source/future.rst

 <https://mail.python.org/pipermail/python-dev/2012-June/120430.html>`_ into the
 standard library for Python 3.3.
 That effort had spanned from 2009 to 2012.

-The current effort is managed by the :term:`Python Packaging Authority (PyPA)
-<pypug:python packaging authority (pypa)>`, in cooperation with members of the
-Python core development team.
+The current effort is managed by the :term:`pypug:Python Packaging Authority (PyPA)`, in cooperation with members of the Python core development team.

 PyPA's current goals are: